-The program you will read about below is to make a difference in the lives of the mobility challenged by improving their quality of life in way they never imagined.
-The mission of our organization is to create an umbrella of awareness within the mobility challenged community and the general public.
+The program your about to read about has been developed to make a difference in the lives of the mobility challenged by improving their quality of life in ways never imagined.
+The mission of our organization is to create a one of a kind events for people who have lost some or all of their mobility and use that event to bring awareness to the need of continued technological development.

 When a person has suffered a life altering mobility injury, they face a completely new world full of obstacles they must overcome or adapt to.
 When a patient begins the process of recovery the initial focus, for both the patient and the medical community, is to achieve a stable life situation.
 At first the goals can be simple such as creating a means of eating, sleeping, and developing a personal care regime.
 After getting a semblance of their life back a bigger goal is set revolving around mobility.